hasenj/sehm/readme.md

 Where userdiv could be defined like this:

     (deftag userdiv
+      (let (username email) children
-      (with (username (children 0) email (children 1)) (div 'class "user"
+        (div 'class "user"
           (span 'class "username" username)
           (span 'class "email" email))))

 'deftag is a macro.
 It creates a function that automatically parses its arguments into 'attrs and 'children.
-Since 'attrs is an alist, deftag also provides 'attr as a way of retriving an attributes.
+Since 'attrs is an alist, deftag also provides 'attr as a way of accessing attributes using `attr!something`

-It can be sometimes useful to remove or add attributes, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of 'attr val arguments and adds them as new attributes to 'attrs.
+It can be sometimes useful to remove or add attributes to `attrs`, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of `'attr val` arguments and adds them as new attributes to 'attrs.

 This means custom tags can process custom attributes: